 Ramen or Lamen – Noodle Soup

-Ramen It is a simple dish that consists of a noodle soup with a variety of ingredients and flavors.
+Ramen is a simple dish that consists of a noodle soup with a variety of ingredients and flavors.
 Usually, restaurants make their own noodles used in the dish, which closely resembles instant ramen (only in appearance).

-Type of Japanese pasta - ramen
+type of Japanese noodle - ramen

 A Traditional Ramen